Help / Tour

 Open page

 Tunes positioned by harmonic similarity.
-Zoom in to see clusters; filter by key/rhythm/meter/origin/complexity when exploring detail.
+Zoom in to see clusters and compare tunes with similar chord vocabularies.

 Chord co-occurrence network screenshot